-^{ &}quot;Regular employees" means our company (non-consolidated basis) personnel working during daytime hours, excluding management staff.
+\ &quot;Regular employees" means our company (non-consolidated basis) personnel working during daytime hours, excluding management staff.

-During childcare leave, I experienced the importance of mutual help firsthand.
-I am grateful for the cooperation of everyone at my workplace, and want to work even harder just the two of us, husband and wife, raising our child.
-I was apprehensive about a long leave of absence, partly because I was in charge of my production site.
+Feedback from a user of our system of employee suppor for life events partly because I was in charge of my production site.
 When I discussed this with my supervisor, however, I was told I should put my family first, and by having the situation explained to my workplace with a request for their cooperation, I was able to take the childcare leave with peace of mind.